 “There was a large demand in Ohio, but no local supply,” said David Volkman.
 “As a fan of craft brewing, I attended a few field days and we decided to give it a go.”

-“Drying is something that must happen as soon as possible, on farm, to maximize quality,” explained Volkman.
-“Several growers have built fixed drying facilities that allow on-farm drying which have proven to be effective and efficient.
+“Drying is something that must happen as soon as possible, on the farm, to maximize quality,” explained Volkman.
+“Several growers have built fixed drying facilities that allow on-farm drying, which has proven to be effective and efficient.
 However, they cost several thousand dollars and permanently take up floor space.
 Practically and financially, not every farm needs to tie up space and money in a dryer.
-Sharing is viable, since drying takes ~48 hours, and Ohio’s harvest starts in the southwest in July and continues through September in the northeast with about a seven to ten day harvest window per variety.
+Sharing is viable since drying takes ~48 hours.
+Ohio’s harvest starts in the southwest in July and continues through September in the northeast, with about a seven to ten-day harvest window per variety.
 It is practical that numerous growers could use one mobile dryer.”

-Determined to make drying hops more efficient, Volkman applied for a $7,500 NCR-SARE Farmer Rancher grant to build a mobile hop dryer that could be used by multiple growers.
-He wanted to find a way to quickly dry hops to the ideal moisture content for processing, while reducing individual farmer investment by creating a shareable resource.
+Determined to make drying hops more efficient, Volkman applied for a $7,500 NCR-SARE Farmer Rancher grant to build a mobile hop dryer that multiple growers could use.
+He wanted to find a way to quickly dry hops to the ideal moisture content for processing while reducing individual farmer investment by creating a shareable resource.

-Using an enclosed trailer, Volkman devised a two-step drying process involving high volume air movement for initial drying and then lower volume conditioned air for finishing.
-He was able to dry up to 1,000 pounds of hops in 48 hours.
+Using an enclosed trailer, Volkman devised a two-step drying process involving high-volume air movement for initial drying and then lower-volume conditioned air for finishing.
+He could dry up to 1,000 pounds of hops in 48 hours.
 Smaller loads took as little as 24 hours.
-Volkman shared the dryer with four Ohio hops growers the first year; growers simply picked up the trailer, pulled it to their site, used it, and returned it (or dropped it off for another grower to use).
-During the second year of his project, he shared the mobile dryer with five growers, and determined that even more growers could have been included.
+Volkman shared the dryer with four Ohio hops growers the first year; growers picked up the trailer, pulled it to their site, used it, and returned it (or dropped it off for another grower to use).
+During the second year of his project, he shared the mobile dryer with five growers and determined that even more growers could have been included.

 “From many discussions over the last several years, processors’ biggest gripe is that growers do not dry their hops evenly or thoroughly,” explained Volkman.
 “That was not the case with the mobile dryer.
 Simply following provided instructions on bin rotation, using heat and air properly, and doing moisture testing led all users to get their hops in the 8-10% moisture range, ideal for further processing and packaging.”